Embassy of the Czech Republic in Ottawa

 The Czech Republic is a free country devoted to equal rights for all its citizens.
 Human and civil rights are guaranteed by the Constitution through the Bill of Fundamental Rights and Freedoms.
 Many organizations have been formed to promote and encourage human rights within the Czech Republic, including the Czech Helsinki Committee and Amnesty International.

 Presently, the Czech Republic is divided into administrative districts.
 These districts are further divided into 6000 municipalities.
-However, by 2002, the country will be divided into 13 self-governing regions, which will constitute the basic governing bodies.
+However, by 2002, the country was divided into 13 self-governing regions, which will constitute the basic governing bodies.
 The state will intervene in the work of the self-governing regions only when necessary for defending the law and do so only as specified by law.
 The members of the localgovernments are elected to office for four years.

 Major Political Parties